lorith-stageunreal/lorith-stageuneal/README.md

 # 👋 Hey there, I'm Lorith Karthikeyan B
 ### B.Tech CSE - AIML @ SRM University | Future-Proof Tech Explorer

 Welcome to my little corner of the internet!
-I'm a first-year Computer Science student specializing in Artificial Intelligence & Machine Learning, with a deep passion for blending code, creativity, and chaos — quite literally.
+I'm a second-year Computer Science student specializing in Artificial Intelligence & Machine Learning, with a deep passion for blending code, creativity, and chaos — quite literally.

 ---